ghosert/grunt-applymin/README.md

 <!-- endmin -->
 ```

-The default value of options.staticPattern will then match this block and fetch the paths of the resources: ['static/css/bootstrap.css', 'static/css/bootstrap-responsvie.css'], this will be used to produce the output file `static/assets/main.lib.min.css` later, so just ensure your pattern is good enough to fetch the paths and the paths are accessable to your Gruntfile.js.
+The default value of `options.staticPattern` will then match this block and fetch the paths of the resources: `['static/css/bootstrap.css', 'static/css/bootstrap-responsvie.css']`, this will be used to produce the output file `static/assets/main.lib.min.css` later, so just ensure your pattern is good enough to fetch the paths and the paths are accessable to your `Gruntfile.js`.

-For example, in some cases, your css/js tags could look like this with the backend variable in it:
+For example, in some cases, your css/js tags could contain the backend variable in it like below:

 ```
 <!-- beginmin: static/assets/main.lib.min.css -->